Cone Health offers COVID booster shots to 16- and 17-year-olds

-GREENSBORO — Cone Health vaccination clinics are now offering COVID-19 booster shots to 16- and 17-year-olds.
+GREENSBORO — Cone Health vaccination clinics are now offering COVID-19 booster shots to 16- and 17-year-olds as the new omicron variant of the virus becomes and ever-increasing health threat nationwide.

+Medical professionals stress the importance of timely booster shots in preventing breakthrough COVID infections, especially during the holidays when gatherings will promote closer contacts and heighten potential exposures to unvaccinated individuals.
+Find a participating clinic at conehealth.com/vaccine.

 The government recently approved boosters of the Pfizer vaccine for that age group.
 It is the only approved booster for that age group and the only approved booster for anyone under age 18.